Joe Taufeteʻe

-Joseph Soosemea Taufeteʻe (born October 4, 1992) is an American rugby union player who plays as a hooker and prop for the Houston SaberCats in Major League Rugby (MLR).
-A converted American football player, Taufeteʻe has also previously represented the United States by serving as captain of the USA Selects.
-He also plays for the United States national team.
+Joseph Soosemea Taufeteʻe (born October 4, 1992) is an American rugby union player who plays as a hooker and prop for the California Legion in Major League Rugby (MLR) and the United States national team.
+A converted American football player, Taufeteʻe is the only American and only player from a Tier II nation, that has been nominated for the World Rugby Men's 15s Player of the Year, being nominated in 2019 while playing for the Worcester Warriors in the English Premiership.

-He previously played for LA Giltinis in Major League Rugby, Lyon OU in France's Top 14, Worcester Warriors and Leicester Tigers in Premiership Rugby and the San Diego Breakers in PRO Rugby.

 Early life

 Joe Taufeteʻe was born on October 4, 1992 in Nuʻuuli, American Samoa and raised in the San Francisco Bay Area after moving with his family to California at the age of five.
 Of Samoan descent, Taufeteʻe played American football as a youth and aspired to playing in the NFL.
 Taufeteʻe attended Santa Ana College in Santa Ana, California and played at defensive tackle for school's football team during the 2010 and 2011 seasons.
 Taufeteʻe earned multiple All-Conference honors during his time with the team, but an ACL injury ended his aspirations of furthering his career in football.